 Choose Your LMS Wisely

-Choosing an LMS based on the hosting type is purely a question of one’s choice.
+Choosing the best LMS based on the hosting type is purely a question of one’s choice.
 Both have their advantages.
 The decision should be subjective and based on what you think works for you and your stakeholders.

 The above observation on why SaaS LMSs are a better option is based on the general opinions in the industry and our objective analysis.